Gaurav-Pande/working_documents/Configuring Model-Driven Telemetry (MDT) with YDK and XR Native YANG model.md

 The final step in our configration is the subcription.

 {% capture "output" %}
-PYANG Output for the subcription:
+PYANG output for the subcription:

 ```
 module: Cisco-IOS-XR-telemetry-model-driven-cfg